matusstafura/berg-hugo-theme/exampleSite/content/docs.md

 This configuration tells Hugo to generate a table of contents for that specific content file.

-2. Configure additional options: To further customize the table of contents generation, you can modify the `config.toml` file or the relevant configuration section in your Hugo project.
+2. Configure additional options: To further customize the table of contents generation, you can modify the `hugo.toml` file or the relevant configuration section in your Hugo project.
 Add the following code to the configuration:

 ```toml
 [markup]